Jesus in the Bible

 Then, after saying this, Jesus called in a loud voice: "Lazarus! come out!"

-now this he did not say from his own motion: but being high priest that year, he prophesied that Jesus should die for the nation:
+Now he did not say this on his own initiative.
+As high priest that year, he prophesied that Jesus would die for the nation,

 from that day therefore, they consulted together to put Jesus to death.

-Now the leading priests and the Pharisees had given orders that if anyone knew where Jesus was, he was to report it, so they could arrest Him.
+(Now the chief priests and the Pharisees had given orders that anyone who knew where Jesus was should report it, so that they could arrest him.)

 The Chief Priests, however, plotted to put Lazarus, as well as Jesus, to death,